-Indiana University’s Summer Language Workshop is proud to host the 2019 Baltic Studies Summer Institute (BALSSI), a cooperative project of the Baltic Languages Consortium and the Association for the Advancement of Baltic Studies, offering intensive Estonian, Latvian, and Lithuanian language courses.
-BALSSI will celebrate its 25th anniversary in 2019 with a special film series, an academic symposium, guest speakers, and more.
-Details will be posted in late 2018.
+Indiana University’s Summer Language Workshop is proud to host the 2020 Baltic Studies Summer Institute (BALSSI), a cooperative project of the Baltic Languages Consortium and the Association for the Advancement of Baltic Studies, offering intensive Estonian, Latvian, and Lithuanian language courses.

-BALSSI was founded in 1994 and is currently funded by a consortium of American universities: Indiana University, Stanford University, University of California-Berkeley, University of Illinois, University of Pittsburgh, University of Texas, University of Washington, and University of Wisconsin-Madison.
-BALSSI was held at Indiana University in 1998 and 1999, in 2005 and 2006, and returns for 2016, 2017, 2018, and 2019.
+BALSSI was founded in 1994 and is supported by a consortium of American universities: Indiana University, Stanford University, University of California-Berkeley, University of Illinois, University of Pittsburgh, University of Texas, University of Washington, and University of Wisconsin-Madison.
+BALSSI is held in different universities in different years.
+Indiana University hosted in 1998 –1999, 2005 – 2006, and 2016 – 2020.

 At Indiana University, BALSSI is held in conjunction with the Language Workshop's summer courses and benefits from the Workshop's long experience as a leader in intensive summer language instruction and programming.